2025 Southport shooting: Shooting

 At around 9:30 p.m., a person on a boat coming up Cape Fear River opened fire on the American Fish Company bar during a concert, after anchoring at the bar.
 The person killed three people and injured six others before unanchoring and fleeing on the boat west up the Intracoastal Waterway.

 Approximately four minutes after the first calls to police had come in, and a minute after the shooter had fled, the first officer arrived on the scene.
+Responding officers provided tourniquets and administered CPR to the victims.
 Seven minutes after the first call, emergency medical services and fire units were cleared to attend to the victims.
 A minute later, the United States Coast Guard was contacted and information about the suspect was relayed to them.
 First responders triaged the victims, including one victim who was suffering cardiac arrest, as police officers secured the scene.

 Shortly after 10 p.m., the Coast Guard observed a person who matched the description of the shooter loading a boat at a public boat ramp in Oak Island to the west.
 The Coast Guard detained the suspect before handing them over to local police.